 But the best view is from the top.
 The lush green jungle spans out for miles in front of the pyramid.

-The climb down the pyramid is the tricky part.
-The best way seemed to be just scooting down on your butt, taking it one step at a time.
+The climb down the pyramid used to be the tricky part, but it’s much easier now with the staircase installed.
+Before, the best way was to scoot down on your butt, taking it one step at a time.
+Obviously, with the wooden staircase, now you can just walk down normally.

 Related tour: Private Tour to Coba Ruins and Swim in Cenote